kingb12/hf_libraries_demo/README.md

-# NLP 244 Section: Hugginface Kibrary Demos
+# NLP 244 Section: Hugginface Library Demos

-This repo collects code examples and demos used for demonstrating different aspects of the Huggingface library set
+This repo collects code examples and demos used for demonstrating different aspects of the Huggingface library set code